Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Numerical simulations

 \subsection{Grain growth}

-The dust species considered here are metallic silicon (Si), metallic iron (Fe), forsterite ($\Forsterite$), enstatite ($\Enstatite$), amorphous carbon (C), silica ($\Silica$), magnesia ($\Magnesia$), troilite ($\Troilite$), and alumina ($\Alumina$).
+The dust species considered here are metallic silicon (Si), metallic iron (Fe), forsterite ($\Forsterite$), enstatite ($\Enstatite$), amorphous carbon (C), silica ($\Silica$), magnesia ($\Magnesia$), troilite ($\Troilite$), and alumina ($\Alumina$), which are major species condensed in unmixed SN ejecta \citep{Nozawa03, Nozawa07}.
 We follow the evolution of the size distributions and abundances of the grain species by essentially treating the grain growth as chemical reactions.
 We consider 13 reactions as in \citetalias{Chiaki15}.
-We integrate the growth rate \citepalias[Equation (9) in][]{Chiaki15} to derive the grain radius and condensation efficiency at each time for each fluid element.
+We integrate the growth rate \citepalias[Equation 9 in][]{Chiaki15} to derive the grain radius and condensation efficiency at each time for each fluid element.
 We then calculate the reaction rate of hydrogen molecular formation on grain surfaces, radiative cooling efficiency, and continuum opacity for every grain species and radius.
-The optical depth to continuum emission is estimated as $\tau _{\rm cont} = \kappa \rho \lambda _{\rm J}$, where $\kappa $ is the total absorption cross section of gas and dust per unit fluid mass, $\rho$ is the total density of gas and dust, and $\lambda _{\rm J}$ is the local Jeans length.